Timeline of the Syrian civil war (November 2024–present): June 2025

 On 1 June SOHR reported that, three SDF members were killed in an IED attack by ISIS cells near Tell Abyad countryside.

 The SOHR reported at least 21 people were killed in Syria on 1 June.

 On 3 June, five Alawite men were found shot dead in the Ish Al-Warwar neighbourhood in Damascus, after being detained by General Security Forces the day prior.
 Another two people were shot dead in field executions in Hama city.

 On 4 June, eight Alawite civilians were shot dead by Syrian state security forces at a checkpoint in Al-Rabiaa Village in Hama countryside.

 On 4 June, at least 23 people were killed in Syria.

 On 5 June, the SOHR reported that at least three civilians were killed in a General Security Service raid in Beit Aana and Al-Daliyah villages in Jableh countryside, where several buildings were burned down.

 On 11 June, the SOHR reported that at least 29 people were killed in Syria.

 On 17 June SOHR reported that, a SDF member was killed by ISIS attack in Deir Ezzor.

-On 22 June, the Islamic State carried out a suicide attack against a Greek Orthodox church in Damascus, killing 22 people and injuring another 63.
+On 22 June, the Islamic State (alleged) or Saraya Ansar al-Sunnah (claimant) carried out a suicide attack against a Greek Orthodox church in Damascus, killing 22 people and injuring another 63.

 On 26 June, a child was murdered by a drunk SDF member in Deir Ezzor, incident resulted in mass Anti-SDF protests.

 The SOHR reported that in June 2025, at least 391 people were killed in Syria, including 29 civilians killed by Military Operations Command and 46 civilians killed in extrajudicial executions.